maxbalrog/optimal-chirp/README.md

 Folder **Pearcey** - numerical calculation of Pearcey 2nd derivatives which were used in Taylor correction procedure.

 This repository was created for the following article\
 [1] - Valialshchikov M., Seipt D., Kharin V.Y., Rykovanov S.G.
+Towards high photon density for Compton Scattering by spectral chirp.
+Phys.
+Rev. A 106 L031501 (2022).